Relieve Your Back Pain – at Home!

 Pelvic floor exercise, and hip strength combined with improved effort of the muscles in front (abdominals) and behind (extensors of) the spine stabilize the position of its parts to control aggravation while the body resolves the inflammation and heals the injured tissue.
 Stretching the muscles in your legs and back is an important activity.

 The effects of treatment are often remarkable.
 Manual therapy enhances results for almost all back problems, as well other joints.
-Decompression can be achieved clinically, but is also effectivel at home with a swiss ball.
+Decompression can be achieved clinically, but is also effective at home with a swiss ball.
 Some techniques are available on Accelerate Physical Therapy’s website as videos.
-Look for the Exercise Videos link on the left column of the home page, or go directly to this link: http://acceleratept.com/?page_id=172.
-Our summer intern, Jimmy DeAndrea demonstrates decompression and strengthening techniques in these videos.
-Jimmy has returned to The University of Wyoming for his final year.
-A graduate of neighboring Arvada West High School , DeAndrea will pursue a career in physical therapy after graduation.
+Look for the Exercise Videos at https://acceleratept.com/resources/exercise-videos/

 If you have questions about more specific issues, call a physical therapist.
 Exercise programs have traditionally provided astoundingly successful results.
 A number of specific causes, including combinations of joint and nerve irritations are distinguishable, and confirmation by your physician is always advisable.
 If you have questions about more specific issues, call a physical therapist.